Welcome to the 2022-2023 School Year!

 What's a Misner?

-Misner is a girl who grew up in Indiana playing the horn.
+Misner is a girl who grew up in the rolling hills of southern Indiana playing the horn.
 She went to a small Methodist school called Illinois Wesleyan University.
 In spite of being a small school, it had a vibrant and active school of music and Misner studied horn performance with Laura Fairfield .
 After graduating with honors, Misner thought that she might want to teach Music History as well as playing the horn, so she embarked on graduate studies at the University of South Carolina.
 There she studied music history with Dr. Georgia Cowart and Dr. Daniel Beller-McKenna as well as continuing her studies on horn with Mr. Robert Pruzin.
 During this time, Misner began playing with the South Carolina Philharmonic, the Augusta Symphony, and the Augusta Opera.
 In a funny turn of events, Misner was looking for horn students to teach privately, but she was asked to teach orchestra to middle school students in the Charlotte-Mecklenberg school system.
 Misner had taken cello as a minor instrument study in college, but just because she loved the sound of it--not because she thought she would need to know how to teach it.
 Those first years of teaching orchestra were really hard!
 Misner had to study string playing and string pedagogy constantly to become a competent teacher, but it was so worth it!
-Misner loves the kid who chooses a string instrument--they are creative, bright, not afraid to be themselves, kind, cheerful and sweet!
+Misner loves the kids who choose a string instrument--they are creative, bright, not afraid to be themselves, kind, cheerful and sweet!
 Misner is a girl who is grateful for string students and all that knowing them and working with them brings to her life.
 That's what a Misner is!